 There is insufficient data to say with certainty on a government level where the sale proceeds have been spent.
 It would be a concern if departments are selling land and property to support day to day running costs, rather than to invest in refurbishing existing assets or purchasing new ones.
 The government has not collected aggregate data on how government as a whole has used proceeds from disposals, so the NAO cannot say whether this is the case.

-In 2016-17 the government estimated the total value of central government‑owned land and property at £179 billion.
-The government has a policy to sell assets where it considers they no longer serve a public purpose, or that purpose can be more efficiently realised through its transfer to private or non-government hands.
-There are benefits from sales of surplus public land: proceeds can be reinvested in public services; and land sold may be developed for other purposes, particularly for the building of new homes.
-But there are also risks, for example government departments might sell land without first establishing a clear view of whether it might be needed to deliver future public services.
+- In 2016-17 the government estimated the total value of central government-owned land and property at £179 billion.
+It has a policy to sell assets where it considers they no longer serve a public purpose, or that purpose can be more efficiently realised through its transfer to private or non-government hands.